TotallyInformation/node-red-contrib-uibuilder/docs/dev/uibuilder-js.md

   an index page view showing the source files available.
 Turning this on in production would be unwise as it would be a security issue.
 If turned on, resulting URL is `<httpNodeRoot>/<node.url>/idx`.

-#### Security Related

-* `node.useSecurity` {Boolean}: Default `false`.
-Whether to use uibuilder's security architecture.
-* `node.tokenAutoExtend`: Whether to use client `ping` messages (every 25-30 sec) to automatically extend the token lifespan.
-* `node.sessionLength` {Integer}: Default `1.8e6`.
-(1.8e6 milliseconds = 30*60000 = 30min).
-How long without the client sending a msg will it be until a login is automatically logged out.

-#### Credentials

-Credentials in Node-RED are node configuration settings that are stored encrypted in a separate json file from your flows.
-They are _not_ exported when you export a flow.

-* `node.jwtSecret` {String}: The secret used to sign/verify the JWT token.

 ### Locally configured (not set in Editor)

 * `node.customFolder` {String}: Default `<uib.rootFolder>/<node.url>`.